 Population and Telephone Usage in Provinces and Territories

-The subsequent paragraphs discuss each province or territory, its population, landline estimate, and cell phone estimate.
+The subsequent paragraphs discuss each major province or territory, its population, landline estimate, and cell phone estimate.
 The basis for the telephone estimates is configured by the provinces or territories’ percentage of Canada’s population multiplied by the total number of landlines or cell phones.

 Alberta lies east of British Columbia, west of Saskatchewan, and south of the Northwest Territories.
 To the south, it borders the US state of Montana.
 Its capital is Edmonton, and its largest city is Calgary.
 Tourist destinations in Alberta include Banff, Canmore, Drumheller, Jasper and Sylvan Lake.
 Alberta’s 2017 population was 4,286,100, and it had 1,749,968 landlines and 3,555,394 cell phones.